gocd/www.go.cd/getting-started/part-1.md

 This step assumes that you have git installed on the GoCD Server and Agent.
 Like git, any other commands you need for running your scripts need to be installed on the Go Agent nodes.

-If you had trouble with this step, and it failed, take a look at the [TODO: Do this] troubleshooting page in the documentation.
+If you had trouble with this step, and it failed, take a look at the [troubleshooting page](/documentation/user/current/installation/troubleshoot_installer.html) in the documentation.
 If everything went well, press "Next" to be taken to step 3, which deals with stages, jobs and tasks.

 <figure class="screenshot">
   <img src="/images/getting-started/part-1/image08.png">